hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - `write_rich_schema_object`
 - `read_rich_schema_object_request`

-### Indy Data Manager API
+### Indy VDR API

-Indy Data Manager methods for adding and retrieving Rich Schema objects from the ledger comply with the interface described in [Aries Data Registry Interface](#aries-data-registry-interface).
+Indy VDR methods for adding and retrieving Rich Schema objects from the ledger comply with the interface described in [Aries Data Registry Interface](#aries-data-registry-interface).
 This means we define two external-facing methods:

 These external methods will use internal methods which follow the common pattern for